Pi4J/pi4j-template-javafx/README.md

 * [Java 17](https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot).
 The CrowPi image uses JDK17, thus the developer computer should use the same.
 Note for Linux and Mac users: The usage of SDKMAN is recommended for the management of JDKs.

 * [IntelliJ IDEA 2021.3](https://www.jetbrains.com/idea/download/).
 * Using the latest version is important.
 Installing via [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) is recommended.
 The Ultimate Edition is also recommended.
-The community edition does not require a license.

 * [Git](https://git-scm.com/downloads).
 The source code repository is a git repository